College of Education and Human Development

 The master’s program in education regularly attracts students wishing to focus on Appalachian topics; as a result, STEL created an Appalachian studies concentration for the M.S. in Education program.
 The certificate may stand alone as a non-degree curricular unit, or it may become a corollary to a master’s degree in a related field.

-Beginning in 2017, APST650: Cultural Competency for Professionals will be offered every summer to graduate students in master’s and doctoral programs who want/need an elective for their program of study.
+APST650: Cultural Competency for Professionals will be offered every summer to graduate students in master’s and doctoral programs who want/need an elective for their program of study.
 This stand-alone three-credit course, in contrast to the other graduate classes we offer, provides a broader overview of Appalachian cultures and focuses on the application of cultural awareness in different fields, whether education, NGO, medical, legal, or business.
 The course is taught asynchronously online to accommodate students’ demanding professional and personal schedules.

 Scope and Sequence

 The certificate in Appalachian Studies consists of 18 graduate credit hours chosen from the courses listed below.
-Other courses may be added to the list with the approval of the Appalachian Studies Committee.
+Other courses may be added to the list with the approval of the Appalachian Studies Chair.
 Some courses are required and are designated with an asterisk.

 - APST 610.
 Foundations of Appalachian Studies *